 Arun Alagappan is the President and Founder of Advantage Testing, Inc. He is a magna cum laude, Phi Beta Kappa graduate of Princeton University and a graduate of Harvard Law School.
 Mr. Alagappan sat on the Board of Editors of the Harvard International Law Journal, served as Law Clerk to Judge Dorothy Nelson of the United States Court of Appeals for the Ninth Circuit, and worked briefly at the law firm of Sullivan and Cromwell in New York City.
 He was a Teaching Fellow in Harvard’s Department of Mathematics and was awarded a Certificate of Distinction for Outstanding Teaching of Harvard Undergraduates from the Dean of the College.
-Mr. Alagappan serves on the Board of Trustees of Prep for Prep and as Vice President of the Board of Trustees of LEDA (Leadership Enterprise for a Diverse America).
+Mr. Alagappan serves on the Board of Trustees of Prep for Prep and the Leadership Council of LEDA (Leadership Enterprise for a Diverse America).

 John Manning is the Dean of Harvard Law School.
 He is also the Morgan and Helen Chu Professor of Law.
 He served as the law school’s Deputy Dean from 2013–2017, and from 2007–2017, Dean Manning was the Bruce Bromley Professor of Law.
 He serves on the Harvard University Task Force on Inclusion and Belonging and on the HarvardX faculty committee.
 Dean Manning is a prolific scholar of public law, focusing on statutory interpretation and structural constitutional law.
 Most recently, he co-edited Hart & Wechsler’s Federal Courts and the Federal System (7th ed., 2021) and co-authored Criminal Law, a Critical Approach Book, which will be released October 2022.
 Prior to joining the Harvard faculty, he was the Michael I. Sovern Professor of Law at Columbia Law School.
 Dean Manning was a law clerk to the Honorable Robert Bork on the U.S. Court of Appeals for the D.C.
 Circuit and to Associate Justice Antonin Scalia of the United States Supreme Court.
 He is a member of the American Academy of Arts and Sciences.
 Dean Manning is a summa cum laude, Phi Beta Kappa graduate of Harvard College and a magna cum laude graduate of Harvard Law School.